tanwar98anupama/sql-credit-card-spending/README.md

   - **Silver / Gold** cards show peak usage in **January**, aligned with everyday spending patterns.

 - **Growth milestones:**
-  - **Gold-Card Type** reached ₹1,000,000 cumulative spend the fastest, suggesting a more engaged or affluent customer base.
+  - **Gold-Card** reached ₹1,000,000 cumulative spend the fastest, suggesting a more engaged or affluent customer base.
-  - **Platinum-Card Type** lagged behind, which might indicate room for targeted campaigns.
+  - **Platinum-Card** lagged behind, which might indicate room for targeted campaigns.

 - **Gold card underpenetrated cities:**
   - **City Ahmedabad** has the **lowest contribution to global Gold card spend**, making it a candidate for **Gold-specific promotions** or **upgrade offers**.